PinkShnack/TEMUL/doc/polarisation_vectors_tutorial.rst

 be sufficent for most users when dealing with the classic PTO-style polarisation, wherein the atoms in a sublattice are polarised with respect to a second sublattice.

-See the second part of this tutorial on how to plot this in many different ways using :python:`plot_polarisation_vectors`!
+See the second section of this tutorial on how to plot this in many different ways using :python:`plot_polarisation_vectors`!

 .. code-block:: python